opengauss-mirror/docs/content/en/docs/Toolreference/gs_dumpall.md

 -   -v, --verbose

     Specifies the verbose mode.
-If it is specified,  **gs\_dumpall**  writes detailed object comments and number of startups/stops to the dump file, and progress messages to standard error.
+If it is specified,  **gs\_dumpall**  writes detailed object comments and the number of startups/stops to the dump file, and progress messages to standard error.

 -   -V, --version

-    Prints the  _gs\_dumpall_  version and exits.
+    Prints the  **gs\_dumpall**  version and exits.

 -   --lock-wait-timeout=TIMEOUT